Azure/aks-engine/docs/topics/azure-api-throttling.md

 Authorized uses only.
 All activity may be monitored and reported.
 ```

-At this point, the Azure controller-manager component will no longer be running on any nodes in the cluster, and no Azure API requests will be sent from this source.
+At this point, the Azure controller-manager component will no longer be running on any control plane nodes in the cluster, and no Azure API requests will be generated from this source.

 ## Stop cluster-autoscaler component